Skip to content

 PDF like on screen: settings that just work

-You want a PDF that looks like what you see in the browser: everything loaded, backgrounds and colors printed, no missing content.
-Here’s a ready-to-use request body that works in most cases.
-Copy it, replace the URL (and add your API key), and you’re good to go.
+If you want a PDF that looks as close as possible to what you see in the browser, this page gives you a ready-to-use request body that works in most cases.
+Copy it, replace the URL, add your API key, and adjust it only if needed.

-• Waits for your content — optional waitForSelector so SPAs and async content are ready.
+• Waits for your content: uses optional waitForSelector support so SPAs and async content are ready.

-• Prints backgroundsprintBackground: true so CSS backgrounds and colors appear in the PDF.
+• Prints backgrounds: printBackground: true ensures CSS backgrounds and colors appear in the PDF.

 Use this with the PDF sync or PDF direct route.